 Sunfield is provided wastewater treatment from the Master District's 500,000 gallons per day ("gpd") wastewater treatment plant.
-Phase two of the wastewater treatment plant, which added an additional 250,000 gpd of capacity, was completed in 2017.
 The District is a co-permit holder with the Guadalupe-Blanco River Authority ("GBRA") with whom the Master District has contracted to operate the plant.
-The wastewater treatment plant is permitted for up to 0.9 million gpd.
+The wastewater treatment plant is permitted for up to 0.99 million gpd.
 The wastewater collection system consists of 12 and 8 inch diameter gravity collection lines that connect to the Master District's 24 inch wastewater trunkline feeding the wastewater treatment plant.
 The Master District constructed extensions to the wastewater system to provide service to the northern portions of the District.
 The extensions included gravity collection lines, a lift station and forcemain.
-Current flows at the plant are approximately 165,000 gpd.
+Current flows at the plant are approximately 280,000 gpd.